 November 19th, 2020

-The first non-fiction book about B.C.’s black pioneers, Crawford Kilian’s Go Do Some Great Thing (Harbour $26.95), concentrates on the 19th-century migration of blacks from California, as encouraged by Governor James Douglas, and particularly the leadership of Mifflin Gibbs who was once told by an associate of the American intellectual and orator, Frederick Douglass to “go do some great thing.”
+The first non-fiction book about B.C.’s black pioneers, Crawford Kilian’s (pictured at right) Go Do Some Great Thing (Harbour $26.95), concentrates on the 19th-century migration of blacks from California, as encouraged by Governor James Douglas, and particularly the leadership of Mifflin Gibbs who was once told by an associate of the American intellectual and orator, Frederick Douglass to “go do some great thing.”

 Victoria City councilor, Mifflin Wistar Gibbs was the first civic leader of black people in B.C. and the first widely-read black writer.
 He immigrated in 1858, shortly after black pioneers arrived on the Commodore from California.
 Gibbs wrote many articles and speeches during his ten years in Canada.

 Had he remained on Vancouver Island, and his promises made to black pioneers been kept, Kilian has speculated, “Mifflin Gibbs might have become premier of British Columbia, or a businessman on the scale of a Dunsmuir.”
 Proceeds from the sale of the third edition of this book, with an added epilogue by Kilian, will donated to the Hogan’s Alley Society.